retkowsky/DP-100/labdocs/Lab01B.md

     The hosted Visual Studio Code environment includes three installations of Python (versions 2.7.13, 3.5.3, and 3.8.0).
 You will use the Python **3.5.3** virtual environment.
 In your own installation, you are responsible for installing Python, creating virtual environments, and installing the packages you need.
 In this lab, most of the general Python configuration has been done for you, but you need to install the Azure Machine Learning SDK.

 5. In the Visual Studio Online environment, in the Application Menu (**&#9776;**), on the **View** menu, click **Command Palette** (or press CTRL+SHIFT+P).
 Then in the Palette, enter the command **Python: Create Terminal**.
 This opens a Python terminal pane at the bottom of the Visual Studio Online interface.
+6. If prompted, select the **Python 3.5.3** interpreter.
-6. In the terminal, enter the following command to change to the directory where the Python 3.5.3 virtual environment is defined:
+7. In the terminal pane, enter the following command to change to the directory where the Python 3.5.3 virtual environment is defined:

     ````bash
     cd /usr/bin
     ````

-7. Now install the Azure Machine Learning SDK (with the optional *notebooks* extra package) using this command:
+8. Now install the Azure Machine Learning SDK (with the optional *notebooks* extra package) using this command:

     ```bash
     sudo pip install azureml-sdk[notebooks]
     ```

-12. Close the Terminal pane.
+9. Close the Terminal pane.

 ## Task 3: Use the Azure ML SDK in Visual Studio Online